dr96mabuza/human-resources-information-system/README.md

 ```

 ## Issues
+- Backend response time is slow on first call.
+So please be patient.
 - When i started the project, the spec i was given was not clear enough on how the app is suppose to look and how it need to work.
 Therefore its hard to style/format the project.
 - Storing tokens. since the token is generated from the backend, i am currently saving it on local storage. could not choose between sessions, cookies or local storage.

+## Technologies used
+- React + Vite
+- Vanilla CSS